For our hosted Collectives who would like to disburse direct cash assistance

 OCF reviews the reimbursement expense to ensure it contains all of the required information and fits the context of the overall cash assistance program, and then proceeds to reimburse the Volunteer.

-* This refers to the standard terms of fiscal sponsorship that all Initiatives agree to when they join OCF.
+* This refers to the standard terms of fiscal sponsorship that all Collectives agree to when they join OCF.
 For cash assistance programs, OCF requires a fully signed version instead of just checking a box during signup.

 Cash assistance program proposal